-[email protected] Enterprise Business Solutions is seeking a ERP Software Engineer responsible for the creation, implementation, maintenance, performance, production support and documentation of various departmental and enterprise-wide application systems.
+[email protected] Enterprise Business Solutions (EBS) is seeking an ERPSoftware Engineer who is responsible for the creation, implementation, maintenance, performance, production support and documentation of various departmental and enterprise-wide application systems.
 This includes but is not limited to the installation, modification, and testing of new and/or upgraded applications (packages or home grown), operating systems, file structures, hardware, communication devices, and productivity tools.
-Applies analysis techniques and procedures to gather and then translate business requirements into functional/technical specifications and designs.
-Using functional specifications and designs, produces all or part of the deliverables.
-Maintains databases and application system code.

 Specific Duties & Responsibilities

-Position collaborates with other EBS team's business analysts, JH IT groups and both university and health systems business users in developing new solutions, enhancements, maintenance, and break/fix support activities.
-Works with minimal supervision and direction.
+Position collaborates with other EBS team's ERP Business Analysts, JH IT groups and occasionally university and health systems business users in developing new solutions, enhancements, maintenance, and break/fix support activities.
+Works with some supervision and direction, in an agile team-based methodology.
+Works in a highly complex 70+ server environment supporting Johns Hopkins Enterprise Employee Resource Planning (ERP) solutions.

 SAP ECC - integrated software solution that incorporates the organization's key business functions of Human Resources, Materials Management, and Finance and accounting.
 Systems interface to over 350 other internal and external systems including student services, banks, benefit providers, clinical applications, and e-commerce hubs to support the daily functions of the organizations.